Don’t Let Your Security Clearance Go Up In Smoke

 Guideline H sets the legal guidelines for determining an individual’s security clearance eligibility when drug use may apply.

-The guideline points specifically to the Controlled Substance Act of 1970 that identifies which substances are recognized as “drugs” and which actions signify drug abuse.
+The guideline points specifically to the Controlled Substance Act of 1970 which identifies which substances are recognized as “drugs” and which actions signify drug abuse.

 The use of use of marijuana that strays from approved medical direction is considered drug abuse, even if the use is in a state that’s deemed legal.